avijitliberty/cloud-native/content/cheatsheets/aws/cloudformation.md

 ### EC2 User Data

 * We can use UserData in CloudFormation template for ec2.
-* We need to use a intrinsic function Fn::Base64 with UserData in CFN templates.
+* We need to use a intrinsic function ```Fn::Base64``` with UserData in CFN templates.
 This function returns the Base64 representation of input string.
 It passes encoded data to ec2 Instance.
-* YAML Pipe (|): Any indented text that follows should be interpreted as a multi-line scalar value which means value should be interpreted literally in such a way that preserves newlines.
+* YAML **Pipe** (|): Any indented text that follows should be interpreted as a multi-line scalar value which means value should be interpreted literally in such a way that preserves newlines.
-* UserData Cons:
+* UserData **Cons**:
   * By default, user data scripts and cloud-init directives run only during the boot cycle when we first launch an instance.
   * We can update our configuration to ensure that our user data scripts and cloud-init directives run every time we restart our instance.
 (Reboot of server required)

 ```yml